 Leave Klein Market (A) where you can walk off that full stomach with lovely views along the Main River.
 Walk across the famous Eiserner Steg Pedestrian Bridge (B).
 Full of love locks, many people flock to this bridge for photography, especially around sunset.
 There are excellent views of the Gothic Dreikonigskirche Church.
 Head back through the city center with a stop at the Goethe House (C).
 This family residence once housed Johann Wolfgang von Goethe the famous writer, and is next to the Goethe Museum in his memory.

 Love Locks at the Eiserner Steg Pedestrian Bridge

 Before heading to the last attraction, enjoy a cold beer at Cafe Karin just around the corner.

 Map 3 Directions

 From the Goethe House (A), pass the shopping area of GoethestraBe on the way to the Alte Oper, or the Old Opera House (B).
 The Original Opera house in Frankfurt was built in 1880, but was destroyed during WWII.
 It was rebuilt and opened again in 1981.
 The Frankfurt Opera moved to a new modern building next door.
-The Old Opera House is still used today, mostly as a music venue and houses a wide variety of shows.
+The Old Opera House is still used today, mostly as a music venue and houses a variety of shows.

 Map 4 Directions

 From the Old Opera House (A), walk through the the Bahnhofsviertel district which has many bars and restaurants.
 Nearby on Taunusstraße is the Red Light District of Frankfurt.
-Grab your final beer at a selection of bars and pubs, or go to O’Reilly’s, just across the street from Frankfurt Central Station (B).
+Grab your last beer at a selection of bars and pubs, or go to O’Reilly’s, just across the street from Frankfurt Central Station (B).
 Head back to the airport, and safe travels home or wherever you are going!